Counterfactual harm: Counterfactual reasoning is necessary for harm aversion

-It is vital that agent's continue to pursue safe objectives following changes to the environment (distributional shifts).
-At the very least, agent's should be able to re-train in the shifted environment without needing to tweak their objective functions.
-In structural causal models, distributional shifts are represented as interventions that change the exogenous noise distribution and/or the underlying causal mechanisms \citep{peters2017elements, scholkopf2021toward}.
-We focus on distributional shifts that change the outcome distribution $P(y \vert a, x ;\mathcal M)$ alone, i.e. the default policy $P(a\vert x)$ and utility function $U(a,x, y)$ remain fixed.
+It is vital that agents continue to pursue safe objectives following changes to the environment (distributional shifts).
+At the very least, agents should be able to re-train in the shifted environment without needing to tweak their objective functions.
+In SCMs distributional shifts are represented as interventions that change the exogenous noise distribution and/or the underlying causal mechanisms \citep{peters2017elements, scholkopf2021toward}.
+We focus on distributional shifts that change the outcome distribution $P(y \vert a, x ;\mathcal M)$ alone.

 \begin{dfn}[Outcome distributional shift] For an environment described by SCM $\mathcal M$, $\mathcal M \rightarrow \mathcal M'$ is a shift in the outcome distribution if the exogenous noise distribution for $Y$ changes $P(e^Y;\mathcal M') \neq P(e^Y;\mathcal M)$ and/or the causal mechanism changes $f'_Y(a, x, e^Y) \neq f_Y(a, x, e^Y)$. \end{dfn}